Synthesis of Data Word Transducers: Unbounded Synthesis

-\begin{thm} $\real(\draa, \rt)$ is \textsc{ExpTime-c}. \end{thm}
+\begin{thm} is {\normalfont\textsc{ExpTime-c}}. \end{thm}

 \begin{proof} First, we put $A$ in good form thanks to Lemma~\ref{lem:trim}, resulting in some \draa $B$ exponentially bigger.
 Then, by Proposition~\ref{prop:implDRAnew}, it suffices to solve the parity game $G_B$.
 It is well-known to be possible in time $O(n^d)$ where $n$ is the number of states and $d$ the number of priorities.
-If $n_A$ denotes the number of states of $A$ and $d$ its number of priorities, then $B$ has $n_A\times 2^{|R|^2}$ states and the same number of priorities $d$, hence checking the realisability of $A$ can be done in time $O(n_A^d\times 2^{d.|R|^2})$, which is exponential.
+If $n_A$ denotes the number of states of $A$ and $d$ its number of priorities, then $B$ has $n_A \cdot 2^{|R|^2}$ states and the same number of priorities $d$, hence checking the realisability of $A$ can be done in time $O(n_A^d \cdot 2^{d \cdot |R|^2})$, which is exponential with respect to the size of the input.